 In Lightdash, everything you need for BI is written as code in your dbt project.
 You use dbt to transform all of the data from your data warehouse, then you use Lightdash to explore it.

-So, to add an manage Tables in Lightdash, we use dbt.
+So, to add and manage Tables in Lightdash, we use dbt.

-We'll walk you through the steps of installing + using the Lightdash CLI and generating the .yml you need to add a new table to your dbt project.
+We’ll walk you through the steps of installing + using the Lightdash CLI and generating the YAML you need to add a new table to your dbt project.

 New to dbt?
 If you haven’t used dbt before, follow dbt’s getting started guide before proceeding with setting up Lightdash.